 We propose frameworks to generate summaries from user-generated reviews that can deal with both supervised and unsupervised scenarios.
-Figure 1 shows the overview of our solution.
+Fig. 1 shows the overview of our solution.
 It has two main steps: pre-processing and summary generation.
 The former is to get the important sentences or the optimal subset of reviews by the re-ranking or the selecting models, respectively.
 The latter generates summaries for the supervised and unsupervised scenarios.
 The main four modules are as follows.

+Fig. 1.
+The frameworks of review summary generation
-(1) Re-ranking model: This module consists of similarity measurement and sentiment analysis.
-The former utilizes the semantic similarity to measure the importance of sentences similarity calculation attention (SIM-attention), while the latter utilizes user's sentiment sentiment analysis attention (SA-attention).

-(2) Selecting model: The selecting module utilizes a greedy algorithm (maximize the aspect coverage by the efficiency constraint (EMC), EMC-review selection (EMC-RS)) to select the reviews that cover as many aspects as possible with as few sentences as possible.
-Note that the length of the selected review set is self-adaptive in our method.

-(3) Supervised summary generation: This module adopts a supervised method to generate review summaries.
-We integrate two attention mechanisms (i.e., SIM-attention and SA-attention) with the encoder-decoder framework.

-(4) Unsupervised summary generation: This module adopts an unsupervised method to generate review summaries.
+- (1) Re-ranking model: This module consists of similarity measurement and sentiment analysis.
+The former utilizes the semantic similarity to measure the importance of sentences (SIM-attention), while the latter utilizes user's sentiment (SA-attention). - (2) Selecting model: The selecting module utilizes a greedy algorithm (EMC-RS) to select the reviews that cover as many aspects as possible with as few sentences as possible.
+Note that the length of the selected review set is self-adaptive in our method. - (3) Supervised summary generation: This module adopts a supervised method to generate review summaries.
+We integrate two attention mechanisms (i.e., SIM-attention and SA-attention) with the encoder-decoder framework. - (4) Unsupervised summary generation: This module adopts an unsupervised method to generate review summaries.
 We conduct review selection, redundancy elimination, and aspect weight calculation to make the summary more concise.